edgedb/easy-edgedb/README.md

 Then we get `{true}`.

 You can cast more than once at a time if you need to.
-This example isn't something you will ever do but shows how you can cast over and over again if you want:
+This example isn't something you will need to do but shows how you can cast over and over again if you want:

 ```
 SELECT <str><int64><str><int32>50 is str;